Cinema Jenin

-The project
+Renovations

 The renovation was carried out as an international charitable effort intended to encourage a culture of cinema-going for the inhabitants of Jenin by showing films of various genres, including fiction films, documentaries, comedies, children’s films, Arabic classics and contemporary movies.

-It is planned to have six screenings along with other activities every day.
-A website has been created to present the various activities of the cinema.
-Workshops in film making, computers and English will also be offered at the cinema.
+It was planned to have six screenings along with other activities every day.
+A website was created to present the various activities of the cinema.
+Workshops in film making, computers and English would also be offered at the cinema.
+Football matches were also screened when the planned movie programme failed to take off.

-The German Government (Auswärtiges Amt) is sponsoring Cinema Jenin with a large donation (press release in German).
+The German Government (Auswärtiges Amt) sponsored Cinema Jenin with a large donation.
+Roger Waters and Prince also donated to the project.

 The Jenin cinema reopened in August 2010.
-For the grand reopening they showed a movie called The Heart Of Jenin.
+For the grand reopening they showed a movie called The Heart of Jenin.
+Seven years later, due to insufficient profit for investors, the building was demolished to make space for a commercial center.

+Documentaries

 In 2011, Maurizio Fantoni Minnella shot Tonight on Jenin, a documentary about the experience of the cinema and Jenin's inhabitants.
 The documentary is part of Palestinian Quadrilogy.

+Markus Vetter, head of the NGO that renovated the cinema, released a movie titled "Cinema Jenin: The Story of a Dream" in 2012.
+Alex Bakri was the director of photography.

+Thirteen years later, the original Director of Photography and Palestinian filmmaker Alex Bakri, released his take on the project with the documentary "Habibi Hussein".
+The documentary, released in 2025, follows Hussein Darbi, a passionate projectionist who worked at Cinema Jenin before it became vacant in 1987.
+The documentary criticises the power relations between the German NGO of Markus Vetter and the Palestinian projectionist.
+Funding for the film included Odeh Films (Palestine), Arab Fund for Arts and Culture (AFAC), and Kaske Film (Germany).